Spritz Cookies are buttery and sweet pressed cookies. They are festive and so fun to make, with all kinds of shapes!

 COLOR.
 Add gel food coloring to the dough if desired.

 PRESS.
-Add the dough to a cookie press with the desired shape of plate attached.
+Add the dough to a cookie press, with the desired shape plate attached.
 Press the cookies onto an ungreased cookie sheet.
 Decorate with sprinkles, if desired.

-(Note: If you try to bake them on a greased or lined baking sheet, the dough will stick to the cookie press instead and won’t stay on the sheet.)
+If you try to bake them on a greased or parchment-lined baking sheet, or silicone mat, the dough will stick to the cookie press instead, and won’t stay on the sheet.

 BAKE.
-Bake 6-8 minutes, until cooked through but not browned.
-Let cool before serving.
+Bake 6-8 minutes, until cooked through, but not browned.
+Let them cool a little on the cookie sheet before transferring them to a wire rack.

-- Color the dough: Use gel food coloring and not the liquid coloring.
-You only need a couple of drops of the gel whereas you would need several drops of the liquid which then thins out the dough.
+Food coloring.
+Use gel food coloring, not liquid coloring.
+You only need a couple of drops of the gel, whereas you would need several drops of the liquid which then thins out the dough.
 Colored cookies tend to brown more quickly than plain cookies so watch carefully.

-- Add different sprinkles, sparkling sugar, finely chopped nuts before baking
+Decorations.
+Add different sprinkles, sparkling sugar, or finely chopped nuts before baking.
+Drizzle with glaze or melted chocolate after baking.

-STORAGE: Spritz cookies store really well, so they are great for shipping to family and friends who live far away.
+STORE.
+Spritz Cookies store really well, so they are great for shipping to family and friends who live far away.
 Keep in an airtight conditioner for 1-2 weeks or in the freezer for up to 3 months.

 Serve these cookies with a Warm Drink: